Dials and Hands

 Vitreous enamel is made from powdered glass.
 Tin oxide is added to make it opaque white, other chemicals are used for other colours.
 To make a dial the enamel is fused onto a copper dial plate by firing in an oven at high temperature, melting the glass and causing it to run together to produce a smooth glassy surface.
 First the overall white or black background is made, which might take four rounds of firing and smoothing to get the desired finish.
 Then the numbers and tracks are drawn on in black or white enamel ink, which is then also fired, at a lower temperature, to fix it to the white background.

 After firing, vitreous enamel is invulnerable to ageing or fading and can be easily cleaned; an enamel dial will happily go through an ultrasonic clean.
-Vitreous enamel will be cracked if the dial is flexed, e.g. by being handled clumsily or levered off from the movement without releasing them first, but apart from this kind of physical damage they will last forever.
+Vitreous enamel will be cracked if the dial is flexed, e.g. by being handled clumsily or levered off the movement without releasing the dial screws fully first, but apart from this kind of physical damage they will last forever.

 Enamel dials are expensive to make, so in the twentieth century cheaper materials were used, usually by printing the details onto a metal base and then covering with clear lacquer.
 Such dials are prone to discolouration, fading, and spotting, but are are extremely delicate and cannot be satisfactorily be cleaned.